VadimNastoyashchy/json-mcp/README.md

 #### Installation in VS Code

-You can install the Playwright MCP server using the VS Code CLI:
+You can install the JSON MCP server using the VS Code CLI:

 ```bash
 # For VS Code